 The Fine Print: Late and returned payments could cost you up to $39.
 Cash advances will cost you $10 or 4% of the amount of the transfer, whichever is greater.

 The Amex EveryDay Credit Card is great for shopping, particularly at U.S. supermarkets, where you’ll earn two times the points on up to $6,000 per year.
-And you’ll get 1 times the points on all other purchases.
+And you’ll get one point for every eligible dollar on other purchases.
 In addition, there are plenty of opportunities to earn extra points with this card.

 Balance Transfer Fees: $0